ministryofjustice/laa-secure-document-storage-api/docs/permissions.md

 Logging can be quite detailed, and is controlled by setting the `LOGGING_LEVEL_CASBIN` environment variable.
 If not set, casbin will not emit any logs.

+Remember the policy rules do not support special strings or combinations without support from the model.